neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 about the current boundary that is "calling" the function; `bc->id` is the boundary ID, `bc->s` is the scalar (temperature) solution at the present [!ac](GLL) point, and `bc->flux` is the flux (of temperature) at the present [!ac](GLL) point.
-The `bc->wrk` array is a scratch space to which the heat flux values coming from MOOSE are written.
+The `bc->usrwrk` array is a scratch space to which the heat flux values coming from MOOSE are written.
 These OCCA functions then get called directly within NekRS.

 Finally, the `fluid.udf` file contains user-defined C++ functions through